 Is Vitamin D Deficiency a Major Health Risk?

 Vitamin D is an essential vitamin your body needs in order to absorb calcium for strong bones.
-It's also an important vitamin for regulating the immune system and it plays a role in the life cycle of human cells.
+It's also an important vitamin for regulating the immune system and plays an important role in the life cycle of human cells.
 The most common condition associated with a deficiency is rickets, which occurs when bone tissue doesn't mineralize properly and leads to skeletal deformities and soft bones.
 A deficiency may also be a factor in a number of serious illnesses, including colon, prostate, and breast cancers, heart disease, depression, diabetes, and severe asthma in children.

 The Sunshine Vitamin

 Vitamin D is known as the "sunshine vitamin" because it's produced by your body in response to the skin being exposed to sunlight.
 This vitamin also occurs naturally in some foods, including egg yolks, fish, and fish liver oils, and it's found in vitamin D-fortified dairy products like milk.

 Risk Factors for Vitamin D Deficiency

 A number of factors may contribute to a deficiency.

 A vegan diet.
 If you follow a vegan diet, you're missing out on animal-based sources of vitamin D, including fish, eggs, and fortified dairy products.